godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. image:: img/AnimationPlayerCallFuncTrack.png

-Now at the bottom of list of animation tracks you will have a green track that reads "AnimationPlayer".
+Now at the bottom of the list of animation tracks you will have a green track that reads "AnimationPlayer".
 Now we need to add the point where we want to call our callback function.
 Scrub the timeline until you reach the point where the muzzle starts to flash.